 The Bank has processes in place for the identification, management and monitoring of the risk of excessive leverage.
 The leverage ratio is also part of the Bank's risk appetite framework.
-From 28 June 2021, credit institutions are subject to a 3 per cent leverage ratio requirement, which is a binding constraint.
-The requirement comes from a reform package issued on 7 June 2019 in order to improve the resilience of EU credit institutions.

-The Bank's leverage ratio was 7.4 (5.0) per cent on 31 December 2021.
-The leverage ratio is calculated based on the fourth quarter end figures whereby the tier 1 capital was EUR 322.4 million (297.6 million) and leverage ratio exposure EUR 4,351.6 million (5,912.2 million).
-Leverage ratio table is presented after the solvency table as per 31 December 2021.
+Credit institutions are subject to a 3 per cent leverage ratio requirement, which is a binding constraint.
+The Bank's leverage ratio was 7.9 (7.4) per cent on 31 December 2022.
+The leverage ratio is calculated based on the fourth quarter end figures whereby the tier 1 capital was EUR 335.9 million (322.4 million) and leverage ratio exposure EUR 4,244.7 million (4,351.6 million).
+Leverage ratio table is presented after the solvency table as per 31 December 2022.